yudax42/askai/readme.md

 - 💬 Live chat mode for real-time conversation with the model
 - 🤖 Interact with the model using natural language

+## Update ⚠️

+On December 11, 2022, OpenAI implemented additional protections through Cloudflare to enhance security for the unofficial API.
+In order to use the API, you will need to obtain and use a valid OpenAI "session token" and Cloudflare "clearance token."
+It is recommended to refresh your Cloudflare cf_clearance token every hour or so, as these tokens expire after a period of two hours.

 ## Installation

 To install `askai`, run the following command: